OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 graph.
 This query graph can be returned as a result set by the [`explain()`](#fn_explain) SQL function.
-The cost model is based on table row counts, defined indices and uniqueness constraints, and column cardinalities, i.e. counts of distinct values in columns.
+The cost model is based on table row counts, defined indices and uniqueness constraints, and column cardinalities, i.e., counts of distinct values in columns.
 Additionally, histograms can be made for value distribution of individual columns.

 Virtuoso automatically maintains statistics about tables in the local